hybrisPawelWiacek/mcp-helper-v2/quick-start-guide.md

 ## Ready?

-Just tell me which conversation you'd like to have, and I'll load the appropriate playbook and personality to guide you through the process!
+Just tell me which conversation you'd like to have!
+If this is your first time, I'll start by asking about your interaction preferences.
+Otherwise, I'll use your saved preferences from CLAUDE.md to guide you through the process with your preferred verbosity, tone, and depth.